Keywords

 This article is included in the Health Services gateway.

 Ensuring equitable access to public services for people with disabilities remains a persistent challenge in digital governance.
-Despite advancements in data governance frameworks, disparities in accessibility continue to exclude marginalized populations.
-While government-led digital initiatives f ocus on efficiency and compliance, their impact on vulnerable groups remains underexplored.
-This study examines the causal factors influencing audit data governance in Thailand’s public sector, with a particular focus on the contrasting perspectives between government officials, who are responsible for delivering public services, and people with disabilities, who rely on these services.
+Despite the expansion of data governance frameworks, gaps in accessibility and usability continue to exclude marginalized populations.
+While many government-led digital initiatives prioritize efficiency and compliance, their implications for service recipients—particularly people with disabilities—require closer examination.
+This study investigates the factors associated with audit data governance in Thailand’s public sector by comparing the perspectives of government officials (service providers) and people with disabilities (service recipients).

 Audit Data Governance, Data-Driven Culture, Public Service Delivery, People with Disabilities, Multi-Group Structural Equation Modeling